CCTC-team/data_entry_log/README.md

 #### Automation Testing

-This module is tested using automated tests implemented with the **Cypress** framework.
+The module includes comprehensive **Cypress automated** tests using the **Cucumber/Gherkin framework**.
 To set up Cypress, refer to the following repository:
 https://github.com/vanderbilt-redcap/redcap_cypress

 We use a custom Docker instance, **CCTC_REDCap_Docker**, instead of `redcap_docker`.
 This instance mirrors our Live environment by using the same versions of **MariaDB** and **PHP**.